hally166/flowSpectrum/README.md

 * Only works with Aurora, Bigfoot , and ID7000 FCS files.
 If you have a SP7800 or Symphony spectral instrument send me a file and I will add support.

 ## Usage
-Load data into R using flowCore either via read.FCS() or read.flowset(),
+Load data into R using flowCore either via read.FCS() or read.flowSet(),

 Use the spectralplot() function, choose a style, and choose where to output the resulting image.
 The default (i.e. just ```spectralplot(ff)```) will produce a viridis plot in the R session.